Preparing general mixed quantum states on quantum computers: Introduction

-In this context, subroutines built upon quantum state preparation (QSP) algorithms have found utility in a plethora of quantum applications \cite{kitaev,shende,plesch,arrazola,araujo,he,zhang,veras}.
-These applications span from the implementation of the general quantum Fourier transform \cite{kitaev}, to the simulation of noisy quantum channels \cite{wei,xin,Zanetti}, and the emulation of general quantum measurements \cite{Yordanov,Pinto2023}, all of which are instrumental in probing the properties of quantum correlations.
-Moreover, the category of two-qubit Bell-diagonal states plays a pivotal role in advancing our understanding of quantum correlations and leveraging quantum resources \cite{Caves2010}.
-This recognition has spurred the development of specialized preparation algorithms tailored to these states within the realm of quantum computing \cite{mauro, riedel}.
-Subsequently, these results have been extended to encompass the broader domain of two-qubit X-type real state class \cite{Shahbeigi}.
+In this context, subroutines built upon quantum state preparation (QSP) algorithms have found utility in a plethora of quantum applications \cite{kitaev1995,Shende2006,Plesch2011,Arrazola2019,Araujo2021,He2021,Zhang2021,Veras2022}.
+These applications span from the implementation of the general quantum Fourier transform \cite{kitaev1995}, to the simulation of noisy quantum channels \cite{Wei2018,Xin2017,Zanetti2023}, algorithms designed for the computation of expectation values in quantum systems operating at finite temperatures \cite{Clemente2024}, and the emulation of general quantum measurements \cite{Yordanov2019,Pinto2023}, all of which are instrumental in probing the properties of quantum correlations.
+Moreover, the category of two-qubit Bell-diagonal states plays a pivotal role in advancing our understanding of quantum correlations and other quantum resources \cite{Caves2010}.
+This recognition has spurred the development of specialized preparation algorithms adapted to these states within the realm of quantum computing \cite{Pozzobom2019, Garding2021}.
+Subsequently, these results have been extended to encompass the broader domain of the two-qubit X-real state class \cite{Shahbeigi2022}.
+This kind of density matrix has non-null elements only in the main and secondary diagonals, motivating the name X state.

-Building upon the insights gleaned from prior studies, this article embarks on a novel exploration, unearthing a pattern hitherto unexplored in quantum circuits, thereby extending their applicability to general cases.
-We unveil an algorithm meticulously crafted for the preparation of any mixed quantum state leveraging quantum processors.
-Through rigorous testing, we assess the efficacy of this algorithm across a spectrum of scenarios, ranging from mixed states of two qubits, encompassing both X and non-X types, to the evaluation of its performance on random density matrices spanning one, two, and three qubits.
+Building upon the insights gleaned from prior studies, in this article we uncover a pattern hitherto unexplored in these quantum circuits, thereby extending their applicability to general cases.
+We report a modular algorithm for the preparation of any mixed quantum state using quantum processors.
+Our approach splits the mixed state preparation into three layers: eigenvalues codification in a pure state with real coefficients, entropy injection through correlations with auxiliary qubits, and the eigenvectors encoding.
+Besides providing explicit quantum circuits to prepare mixed two-qubit states that have not been reported in the literature, our modular algorithmic structure can motivate the independent development of more efficient algorithms to prepare real coefficient pure states (to encode the mixed state eigenvalues) \cite{Falco2026, Alhajjar2023, Grover2002} and to prepare certain types of eigenvectors (for particular classes of states and for particular classes of Hamiltonians in the case of thermal states) \cite{Lomwel2026, Rouze2026}.
+We evaluate the efficacy of this algorithm across a spectrum of scenarios, ranging from mixed states of two qubits, encompassing both X- and non X-states, to two-ququart Bell-diagonal states, and evaluating its performance on random density matrices spanning one, two, and three qubits.